Best Lottery to Play | UK Lotteries List

 Betting options

 Straight bets are matches of numbers in the exact order they have been chosen.
-Box is the opposite, as you match the drawn numbers in any order.
+The box is the opposite, as you match the drawn numbers in any order.

 For straight/box bets, your £1 ticket price is divided into two bets.
 You must match the first or last two digits only for a payout for front and back pairs.
 Combos combine several payouts for two or three digits, depending on your chosen numbers.